GGonnerman/CS4550_Compiler/README.md

 #### Need more?

-- More details about running the code as well as tests can be found in the [more running instruction](#more-running-instruction) section!
+- More details about running the code as well as tests can be found in the [more running instructions](#more-running-instruction) section!

 ## Explanation of Files